hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 	- to the correct date and time
 	- seed cloud host configured in UTC (Coordinated Universal Time)
 	- with only one network interface enabled for PXE/network boot and any additional interfaces should have PXE/network boot disabled
+	- to stay powered off in the event of being shutdown rather than automatically restarting

 - The latest firmware recommended by the system vendor for all system components, including the BIOS, BMC firmware, disk controller firmware, drive firmware, network adapter firmware, and so on.
 - For Compute nodes, Intel or AMD hardware virtualization support required.
 The CPU cores and memory requirements must be sized based on the VM instances hosted by the Compute node.